antonmi/octopus/README.md

 iex(1)> Octopus.call("agify", "age_for_name", %{"name" => "Anton"})
 %{"age" => 50}
 ```
-Again, note, that strings are used as keys in the input data-structure.
+Again, note, that strings are used as keys in the input data structure.

 See [`octopus_test.exs`](apps/octopus/test/octopus_test.exs) for more other functions in Octopus.